Elfin Lake Hike Introduction

 To access the trailhead is a few kilometers of rough dirt road full of potholes and loose gravel.
 You don’t need a four-wheeled drive to access, but driving with caution is recommended.

 You'll find the trailhead at the gate in the Diamond Head parking lot.
 There is a map as well as some information about the area at the entrance.
 Here you will also find a drop box which you can conveniently pay for the campsite at if you didn't pay online in advance.

 You have the option to camp on wooden platforms overlooking the mountains or inside the cabin equipped with firewood furnaces and bunk beds.
 The shelter is often used in the winter and allows hikers to warm themselves up using the wood furnace.
 Booking well in advance is highly recommended.
-The best time to hike the Elfin Lakes trail is from July to October.
+The best time to hike the Elfin Lake trail is from July to October.

 Dogs are not allowed on this hike.

-Elfin Lakes Hiking Trail
+Elfin Lake Hiking Trail

 The trail begins from the Diamond Head parking lot and is an immediate ascent up the old service road.
 The path gradually twists and turns around increasing in grade.
 The beginning is sheltered as it is mostly through a forested area.